thomazyazima/thomazyazima.github.io/week-2/5-blog-template/README.md

 First, navigate to your [USERNAME].github.io site in your terminal.
 Create a new directory called "blog-posts."
 In the blog-posts folder, create a new file called "blog-template.html."

-Using the wireframe you created in the last challenge as a reference, build your blog template by creating HTML tags for specific content.
-You may want to add junk text to the template temporarily to test your CSS.
+Using the wireframe you created in challange 2 as a reference, build your blog template by creating HTML tags for specific content.
+You may want to add placeholder text like [http://www.lipsum.com](Lorem Ipsum) to the template temporarily to test your code.

 Once you have all of the content on your site, you are ready to add CSS.

 ## Release 1: Apply CSS